SPCA 40T

 The SPCA 40T, also designated the SPCA VII, was a mailplane designed and produced by the French aircraft manufacturer Société Provençale de Constructions Aéronautiques (SPCA).

 The 40T was a high-wing monoplane of conventional layout with a thick-sectioned, cantilever wing.
 Both the flight deck and cargo bay were fully enclosed, the latter could be adapted to seat up to five passengers.
 It was furnished with a fixed undercarriage that consisted of divided main units with spatted wheels along with a tailskid.
 Metal construction was used throughout the airframe.

 On 21 December 1929, the type performed its maiden flight.
-A total of three aircraft were produced; the third being equipped with more powerful engines and the first two being subsiquently rebuilt to the same standard.
+A total of three aircraft were produced; the third being equipped with more powerful engines and the first two being subsequently rebuilt to the same standard.
 During the first half of the 1930s, it was operated by the Services Aeriens de Madagascar.

 Design and development

 The SPCA 40T was specifically developed by the Société Provençale de Constructions Aéronautiques (SPCA) for use by the commercial sector.
 The company's design team were heavily influences by two critical requirements: economy and safety.
 Various aspects of economic operation were explored, such as the ratio of useful payload to horsepower.
 To this end, the aerodynamic design of several sections of the aircraft, such as the wing section, aspect ratio, and general lines, were shaped by the desire to minimise drag as much as was feasible to do so.
 The result was an aircraft with a relatively high degree of fineness.

 In terms of its economics, the aircraft was designed to be fairly robust and easy to maintain.
 Furthermore, it was designed to be flown on a regular day-and-night schedule, even when presented with unfavourable operating conditions such as inhospitable weather.
 The aircraft featured extensive use of metal construction, not only throughout the airframe but also for the covering and the cantilever monoplane wing.
 Testing revealed the wing to maintain its favourable flight characteristics under practically any conditions, as did the surfaces of the aircraft's tail unit.
 The flight control surfaces were designed to be relatively undemanding in terms of upkeep, being rigid and mounted on ball bearings.

 Various aspects of the engines were also designed to be economic.
-Each of the aircraft's three engines were installed upon tubular bearers, each of which were attached via four bolts, thus being relatively easy to detact and reattach as required.
+Each of the aircraft's three engines were installed upon tubular bearers, each of which were attached via four bolts, thus being relatively easy to detach and reattach as required.
 The cowlings present around each engine were designed to facilitate ease of inspection by ground crew.
 The airframe was manufactured in separate sections, such as the three sections that made up the fuselage, as well as its two-part landing gear, tail skid, tail surfaces, and wing tips.
 Amongst other benefits, this enabling any damaged part to be readily detached and replaced by a fresh counterpart.
 Accordingly, most incidents involving damage sustained by the aircraft would be relatively quick to repair.